wookey-project/ewok-kernel/doc/syscalls/sys_lock.rst

 userspace thread is keeping the lock.

-This is what this syscall is doing: while a lock is set by the main thread, all the ISR of the task are postpone in the ISR queue, waiting for the lock to be release.
+This is what this syscall is doing: while a lock is set by the main thread, all the ISR of the task are postponed in the ISR queue, waiting for the lock to be release.
+This efficiently creates a critical section in the main thread with regard to the ISR thread.

 .. note::
-   Syncrhonous syscall, executable in main thread mode only
+   Synchronous syscall, executable in main thread mode only

-In EwoK, all tasks main thread can lock one of their variables without requesting any specific permission.
+In EwoK, all tasks main threads can lock one of their variables without requesting any specific permission.

 The lock syscall has the following API::